sanjitsingh98/precion_agriculture_project/README.md

 DB_2-modified database with average of each parameter grouped by date;
 csv_convert-python code to modify the database using pandas;
 csv_visualize-python code to visualize the data;

+NOTE: The main purpose of this repository is to understand how data analysis and visulaization is done on databases.
+Please do not focus much on the database values in DB_1 as some of them might not be very accurate.